 Board of Directors - Camp Lightbulb is excited to start off 2017 with a newly expanded board.
 The board provides guidance, governance and support to the organization.
 In addition to Puck, the members are: Gina Bettinsoli, Bill Docker, Richard Klein and Linda Rohler.

 Gina Bettinsoli is a parent of a 4 time returning camper and has experience working with the LGBTQ community as a former mental health consultant at the Minority Aids Project in Los Angeles.
 She holds a leadership position on the board of Sisters of Sojourn, a group that funds long-term housing for survivors of domestic violence.
-Gina earned a B.A. in Psychology from San Diego State University and a Master of Social Work from the University of Southern California.
-She resides with her husband Andrew Woo, and their sons Miles and Julian in Pacific Palisades, CA.
+Gina earned a B.A. in Psychology from San Diego State University and a Master of Social Work from USC.
+She resides with her husband Andrew Woo, and their sons in Pacific Palisades, CA.

 Linda Rohler is a retired teacher of thirty years, who has worked with grades 4 through 12 in a variety of metropolitan and suburban settings in Cleveland, OH.
-She lives in Provincetown with her spouse Jane, and is the proud mother to her two daughters and grandmother to her five grandchildren.
+She lives in Provincetown, Mass. with her spouse Jane, and is the proud mother of two daughters and grandmother to five grandchildren.